 Multiple Choice Questions

-– Choose the three most significant considerations when managing a situation.
+• The Consideration: Identifying the three most significant factors when managing a case.

 Choose the three most appropriate actions to take in response to this situation.